michalkmet/xp-orange-minesweeper-graduation-final/NOTES.md

 - ✅ DONE update tests
 - 🚧 IN PROGRESS find the way how to save board
 - ⚠ TODO use previousBoard in createBoardBody function

+Pomodoro 11:

+- ⚠ TODO Add more stories and UATs
+- 🚧 IN PROGRESS find the way how to save board
+- ✅ DONE use previousBoard in createBoardBody function